OWASP/www-chapter-stockholm/index.md

 Please join our [Meetup](https://www.meetup.com/owasp-stockholm/) group to receive invites to upcoming events.

 ## Participation
-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
-All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 Chapters are led by local leaders in accordance with the [Chapter Leader Guidebook](/www-policy/guidebook/chapter-leader).
 Financial contributions should only be made online using the authorized online donation button.
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/www-policy/legal/speaker-agreement) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.